hcai-mms/hcai-mms.github.io/_persons/escobedo-ticona.md

-# cg_website: "https://www.jku.at/en/institute-of-computer-graphics/about-us/team/marc-streit/" # if you add this link, there won't be a local page for your profile, but you would be redirected to another website (usually you would link your profile in the cg website)
+# cg_website: "https://www.jku.at/en/institute-of-computer-graphics/about-us/team/marc-streit/" # if you add this link, there won't be a local page for your profile, but you would be redirected to another website (usually you would link your profile in the cg website)ddddd

 #### the following fields are optional.
 It is recommended to add as much information as possible, since otherwise your page would look empty ;)